Hello71/html5ks/README.rst

 To reduce programs and build time required, some conversions can be disabled.
 Defining MINIMAL as an environment variable will disable the safe ones.

-Alternatively, specific conversions can be disabled by setting the appropriate program variable to ":".
+Alternatively, specific conversions can be disabled by passing ``PROGRAM=`` on the command line, i.e. leaving it undefined.
 See the Makefile for more information.

 Reducing disk usage
 -------------------